claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 - [add a scene](#add-scenes)
 - Place your cursor just after the slash in the trsnacript
 - You should see an Add File button in the transcript - use that to choose an audio file
+- If at the start of the video, you might have to press Enter before the first text to create an empty line at the top.
+  - Then you should see the Add file button in the empty line.

+## Extract small sections of video as short video (eg if making trailers)

+- Find the bit of the transcript you're interested in
+  - Highlight the whole chunk of text
+    - If the section you want starts in the middle of a sentence, press enter in the Descript transcript before the first word, to create a new sentence and make sure it doesn't include other words in the subtitles.
+  - Click Publish (top right)
+  - Select Export at the top
+  - Make sure Video is selected at the top
+  - From the drop-down next to Export, choose "Current selection"
+  - Click the icon next to audio and make sure "Normalize volume" is set to "-24 LUFS"
+  - Click Export and save the file

 ## Loudness / LUFS